Posted on: November 7, 2019

 The temperature is cooling down and leaves are changing colors.
-School is well underway and the calendar is marching toward Thanksgiving holiday festivities.
-Why is summer planning suddenly up for discussion now???
+School is well underway and the calendar is speeding toward Thanksgiving holiday festivities.
+Why is summer planning suddenly up for discussion now?

 There is a practical answer to this question: selective summer programs for high school students may have surprisingly early deadlines in the late fall or early winter, so it is important to do your research now.
-Become familiar with the opportunities available, create a plan, and be ready to submit your application by the program deadline.
+Become familiar with the opportunities available, create a plan, and be ready to submit your applications by each program’s deadline.
+Check the websites, because some applications are available now, and, when they’re not up, you will see a future opening date posted.
+Some schools even have info sessions/webinars in the late fall.

 |Georgetown Summer Academies|